-Screen This serson allows the user to configure the classifier settings.
-Darket classifiers select Objective This screen allows the user to configure the classifier settings.
-Packet classifiers se packets in a traffic stream based on the content of some portion of the packet head Classifiers are used to steer packets matching some specified rule to an element of traffic conditioner for further processing.
-NOTE: • This scr een can be configured only if QoS is started in the system using the Basic Settings screen.
+This screen allows the user to configure the classifier settings.
+Packet classifiers select packets in a traffic stream based on the content of some portion of the packet header.
+Classifiers are used to steer packets matching some specified rule to an element of a traffic conditioner for further processing.

+• This screen can be configured only if QoS is started in the system using the Basic Settings screen.

 Navigation System > QoS Ingress > Classifier Fields • Classifier Id-enter the index that enumerates the classifier entries.
-This value ranges from 1 to 65535. • Next Free Index-displays an integer which may be used as a new index in the table.
+This value ranges from 1 to 65535. • Next Free Index -displays an integer which may be used as a new index in the table.
 The value of zero indicates that no more new entries can be created in the relevant table.
-This is a read only field. • Storage-select the storage type for the conceptual row.
+This is a read only field.
+Storage-select the storage type for the conceptual row.
 The default option is Volatile.
 Options are: Volatile-reflects the configurations for an interface whose interface index has been assigned, and for which the supporting implementation is currently present.
 Non-Volatile-reflects the configuration for an interface whose interface index has been assigned but for which the supporting implementation is currently not present Buttons Add-adds and saves new configuration Modify-modifies attributes and saves the changes Reset-resets to default value for respective fields and discards all user inputs Delete-deletes the selected entry.